pulumi/docs/pulumi-hugo/themes/default/content/blog/patterns-drift-detection/index.md

 # of the content of the post, which is useful for targeting search results or social-media
 # previews.
 This field is required or the build will fail the linter test.
 # Max length is 160 characters.
-meta_desc: Ever been curious about how to handle drift with your CICD or GitOps workflows?
-Let David show you how.
+meta_desc: Curious about how to handle drift with your CICD or GitOps workflows?
+Developer Advocate David shows a couple of patterns for detecting and reconciling this drift with your Pulumi programs.

 # The meta_image appears in social-media previews and on the blog home page.
 # A placeholder image representing the recommended format, dimensions and aspect